- By Henry Austin

 Co-founder Mathew Simmons had himself suffered from PTSD said the sanctuary becomes a "place of respite" for the men, in an interview published on the programme's website.

-"When they first get to the programme they are very lethargic and not committed.
-They are five minutes late, they're leaving 20 minutes early," he said.
+they are very lethargic and not committed.
+They are five minutes late,

 "I think the biggest change you see with some of the warriors in the programme is their willingness to be early, their willingness to say yes and they're willingness to just about anything when it comes to their wolf or the sanctuary."